crosshatch/server/OVERVIEW.md

 Admins, such as parents and teachers, visit crosshatch.land and input context for story generation.
-This context can include the desired style of writing and illustrations, story subject matter, morals and themes, and even uploaded documents and lesson plans.
+This context can include the desired style of writing and illustrations, story subject matter, morals and themes, and even uploaded lesson plans and other documents.
 Admins can also enable modes of interactivity, which can engage readers with quizzes, outcome-bearing choice prompts, character dialogues and other elements.

-- A math teacher might create a story where students embark on a vivid adventure through Middle Earth, solving math equations to advance the quest.
+- A math teacher might create a story where students embark on a vivid adventure through Middle Earth, solving math equations to advance their quest.
 - A parent might create a story to help their child cope with the emotional challenges of having a new sibling; the generated story could reframe the experience positively and highlight the joys of family.